- The ddraw.dll error can occur from various causes, like malware infection or corrupted Registry.

 - Press the Next button, and click the Finish and Yes options to confirm your selected system restore point.

 Those are some of the best remedies for the missing ddraw.dll issue.
-Aside from those resolutions, DLL fixer software such as DLL Suite, DLL Tool and DLL-files Fixer might also resolve the issue.
-Check out this article for further details on how to fix DLL errors.
+Aside from those resolutions, DLL fixer software such as DLL Suite, DLL Tool, and DLL-files Fixer might also resolve the issue.